dpuiu/tiecov_sample/README.md

 ### Input Files

+Sample/Tissue files
+    *.bam       - Input bam alignemnt files
+    *.cram      - Input cram alignemnt files
+    *.gz        - Input bedGraph coverage files

 ref.ids
     A list of reference regions (e.g., from samtools faidx).
     Use this file if all input CRAMs were aligned to the same reference.
     Each line can be:
        A chromosome (chr1)
        A chromosome region (chr1:100000-200000)

-Sample/Tissue files
-  *.bam       - Input bam files
-  *.cram      - Input cram files
-  *.gz        - Input bedGraph files

 ### Output Files

 Tissues file
-  *.gz        - Compressed bedGraph files with total sample coverage
+    *.gz        - Compressed bedGraph file with total sample coverage

 ---